 I grabbed some tools and a small bilge pump and headed off to help them sort out their boat troubles.
 We finally made some progress and things were going well, and then it started raining.
 Like completely pouring.
 For a few minutes, it felt like the boat was filling as fast as we could empty it.

 And I’m sitting there, in the rain, covered in motor oil, soaking wet, helping these complete strangers pump water out of their boat with this tiny little pump, and I just start laughing at how ridiculous my little good Samaritan escapade had turned out.
 We succeeded in our endeavor and exchanged information on WhatsApp.
 After a few coffees and a barbeque, we were working on founding a school together.”

 “Start sooner.
 We were in a unique situation in our project as we already had students in mind who needed an educational solution for this fall, but leaving just under a year to execute the entire endeavor was a pretty tight time frame.

 We believe we are on track to hit our deadline, but it’s involved working some evenings and weekends at key times to push forward.
 It would have been more convenient to have had 18-24 months for the project.”

-I’m very thankful for John’s insights into the “behind the scenes” of this school and I’m sure you also enjoyed getting a first-hand look at how this great story started.
-I wish John and his team success with this project and hope the view of the future of Split International School he shared with us will come to fruition.
+We are very thankful for John’s insights into the “behind the scenes” of this school and we are sure you also enjoyed getting a first-hand look at how this great story started.
+We wish John and his team success with this project and hope the view of the future of Split International School he shared with us will come to fruition.

 Now that you got the idea of what the school and the people behind it are all about, feel free to contact them about the admissions process (email@example.com) and any other questions (firstname.lastname@example.org) you may have.
 They will gladly answer all your questions and welcome your child with open arms once the school year starts in the fall!